abhinaymandepudi/G16/sp2/README.md

     [size:default 16]`.

     The program initial the queue size to be 17, first add and poll a single
-    element to test offer/poll/peek/isEmpty operations.
-Then repeat add or poll elements to show the storage of array.
+    element to test offer/poll/peek/isEmpty operations.Then repeat add or poll elements to show the storage of array.
 Finally, the result shows array elements after double size or halve size through offer and poll operations.